Support & Community

 The Pain Research Forum provides a place for members of the international pain-research community to engage in an open exchange of information and ideas.

-A leading source for worldwide conferences, with databases for national and international conferences, CME opportunities, speakers, and news.
+MDLinx is a leading source for worldwide conferences, with databases for national and international conferences, CME opportunities, speakers, and news.
 This link will take you directly to events related to pain management.

 PAINWeek sponsors annual and regional conferences to provide educational resources for frontline pain practitioners.
 The PAINWeek national conference occurs annually in September, which is national Pain Awareness Month.
 PAINWeekEnd conferences occur regionally throughout the year.

-View events >Drug Enforcement Agency (DEA) National Take Back Day
+Drug Enforcement Agency (DEA) National Take Back Day

 Too often, unused prescription drugs find their way into the wrong hands.
 The DEA’s Take Back Day events provide an opportunity for Americans to responsibly and anonymously dispose of any leftover prescription medications they may have at home.